johnalison/WorkingPhilosophy/BookNotes/IdeasOfParticlePhysics.md

 - Intrinsic parity has meaning only because particles can be created or destroyed.
 If particles where conserved, then the product of intrinsic parities would always be the same.

+  #Physics

 - Can determine pion spin from p+ p->d + pi and pi + d -> p +

 - Spin splitting from B-field is like mass splitting of isospin from charge.

-- 1st massive accelerator experiment In 25 days produced 10^14 nus and got 51 muons
+- 1st massive accelerator experiment: In 25 days produced 10^14 nus and got 51 muons

 - Kaons produced by strong interactions (ks or \bar{k}) but they decay as k_L or k_S